Meta-Semantics Augmented Few-Shot Relational Learning: Introduction

-Although meta-learning based methods have achieved state-of-the-art KGC results, they predominantly rely on KG embedding models like TransE~\citep{TransE} or DistMult~\citep{DistMult} to exploit relational information in KGs.
-These approaches typically embed entities and relations into a latent vector space and optimize a scoring function based on structural relations,~\eg, $h + r \approx t$, to learn a few-shot model.
-However, this structure-based focus alone is insufficient, as it often neglects the rich semantic contexts inherently present in KGs (\eg, the learned relational embedding of $h$ can be irrelevant to its semantic meaning).
-While prior works~\citep{MetaR,Cornell22} have acknowledged this limitation, how to effectively incorporate semantic information into few-shot KGC remains largely under-explored.
+Although meta-learning based methods for FRSL have achieved competitive results, they predominantly rely on KG embedding models like TransE~\citep{TransE} or DistMult~\citep{DistMult} to exploit relational information in KGs.
+These methods embed entities and relations into a latent space and then optimize a scoring function based on relational structures to learn a few-shot model.
+However, this structure-centric approach overlooks the rich semantic information inherent in KGs~\cite{MetaR,Cornell22}.
+For example, the relations \texttt{FatherOf} and \texttt{ParentOf}, are semantically linked as they both describe familial relationships.
+If \texttt{FatherOf} holds between two entities, one can infer that \texttt{ParentOf} is also valid, even with limited training examples.
+In few-shot settings, where only a few training triplets are available for each relation, leveraging such semantic relatedness is crucial for better generalizing by allowing the model to infer patterns beyond direct structural connections.
+However, how to effectively integrate semantic information into few-shot relational learning to improve model generalization remains largely unexplored.